somasis/musl-wiki/alternatives.md

 - [Toybox]
 - [Busybox]
 - [Heirloom Project]
+- [Utilities Chest] - a set of unix utilities written to be simple and small
 - [picobsd]
 - [obase] Port of OpenBSD userland to Linux
 - [noXCUse] New Open XCU Simple Edition; or, No Excuse for bloat and brokenness: